Street Lights (Kanye West song)

-"Street Lights" (also stylized as "Streetlights") is a song by American record producer and vocalist Kanye West from his fourth studio album, 808s & Heartbreak (2008).
+"Street Lights" (also called "Streetlights") is a song by American rapper Kanye West from his fourth studio album, 808s & Heartbreak (2008).
 The song features background vocals from Esthero and Tony Williams.
 It was produced by West and co-produced by Mr Hudson.
 The producers co-wrote the song with Esthero and Williams.
 For the song, West was inspired by driving past street lights.
 A pop piano ballad with indie pop elements, it features shoegaze synths.
 Lyrically, West references street lights passing by like memories and time.

 "Street Lights" received generally positive reviews from music critics, who often praised the composition.
 Some were complimentary towards West's vocals, while other critics noted the song's emotional appeal.
+Retrospectively, this song has been universally acclaimed, being considered one of West's most emotional and underrated songs.
 An accompanying music video premiered on June 29, 2009.
 In the video, West drives around on the search for a destination that he fails to reach.
 West performed the song live during The Yeezus Tour in 2013.
 He and the Sunday Service Choir perform an acoustic rendition of it in his film Jesus Is King (2019).
 The song has been subject to cover versions by Ruby Amanfu, Daniel Caesar, and Stars.